B. S. Yediyurappa: Breakdown of coalition and brief chief ministership (2007)

-However, in October 2007, when it was Yediyurappa's turn to become Chief Minister, Kumaraswamy refused to relinquish his post.
+In October 2007, when it was Yediyurappa's turn to become chief minister, Kumaraswamy refused to relinquish his post.
 As a result, Yediyurappa and ministers from his party resigned, and on 5 October, the BJP formally withdrew its support to the Kumaraswamy government.
-Karnataka came briefly under President's rule but Yediyurappa eventually became the Chief Minister of Karnataka after the JD(S) and the BJP reconciled.
-Yediyurappa was sworn in as the 25th Chief Minister of Karnataka on 12 November 2007.
-However, JD(S) refused to support his government over disagreement on the sharing of ministries which resulted in his resignation as Chief Minister on 19 November 2007.
+Karnataka came briefly under President's rule, but Yediyurappa was sworn in as chief minister of Karnataka on 12 November 2007 after the JD(S) and BJP reached an agreement.
+However, JD(S) disagreed over the sharing of ministries and resigned as chief minister on 19 November 2007.

+Assembly election and first full term as chief minister (2008–2011)

-In Karnataka's 2008 Assembly elections, Yediyurappa contested from Shikaripura against former Chief Minister S. Bangarappa of the Samajwadi Party who was also backed by the Indian National Congress and JD(S).
-However Yediyurappa won the seat and led the BJP to a historic victory in the state, as Karnataka became the gateway for the BJP in south India.
-He took the oath of office as Chief Minister on 30 May 2008.
+In Karnataka's 2008 Assembly elections, Yediyurappa contested from Shikaripura against former chief minister S. Bangarappa of the Samajwadi Party who was also backed by the Indian National Congress and JD(S).
+However Yediyurappa won the seat and BJP won state victory, as Karnataka became the gateway for the BJP in south India.
+He became chief minister on 30 May 2008.

+Lokayukta investigation and resignation (2011)

-The Karnataka Lokayukta investigating the illegal mining case submitted its report indicting Yediyurappa for illegally profiteering from land deals in Bangalore and Shimoga, and also in connection with the illegal iron ore export scam in Bellary, Tumkur and Chitradurga districts of Karnataka.
-Following much pressure from the BJP central leadership, he announced his decision to quit.
-Finally, he resigned on 31 July 2011.
+On 30 July 2011, the Karnataka Lokayukta submitted a report investigating illegal mining in the state, indicting Yediyurappa for illegally profiteering from land deals in Bengaluru and Shimoga, and also in connection with the illegal iron ore export scam in Bellary, Tumkur and Chitradurga districts of Karnataka.
+Following pressure from the BJP central leadership, he announced his decision to quit, and formally resigned on 31 July 2011.
 Ananth Kumar, Shobha Karandlaje, Jagadish Shettar and S. Suresh Kumar were in the race to succeed him.
-But Sadananda Gowda replaced him as Chief Minister.
+He was replaced as chief minister by Sadananda Gowda.

+Formation of Karnataka Janata Paksha (2012–2013)

-He resigned from his position as a Member of Legislative Assembly and primary membership of the Bharatiya Janata Party on 30 November 2012 and formally launched the Karnataka Janata Paksha.
-It is said that his former colleague and senior BJP leader, Anna Vinayachandra, was the key person who led the movement at the national level to demand expulsion from the party which led to his resignation.
-Although the party and its name were registered in April 2011, Yediyurappa actually launched it in 2012.
+He resigned his position as a Member of Legislative Assembly and primary membership of the Bharatiya Janata Party on 30 November 2012 and formally launched the Karnataka Janata Paksha.
 He was elected as an MLA from Shikaripura Constituency (Shimoga district) in May 2013.

+Return to BJP and parliamentary career (2014–2017)

 In November 2013, it was announced that he was considering an unconditional return to the BJP.
 On 2 January 2014 he announced a merger with BJP ahead of 2014 Lok Sabha elections.
 He won the Shimoga seat of Karnataka in the 2014 Indian general election by a margin of 363,305 votes.

 In 2016, the BJP re-appointed him as the President of the Karnataka state BJP unit.
 He was BJP's chief ministerial candidate in the 2018 Karnataka Legislative Assembly election.
-However, the party secured only 104 seats, falling 9 short of a simple majority.
+However, the party secured 104 seats, falling nine short of a simple majority.